isomerpages/nparks-heritagetrees/_tree-profiles/Yellow Flame (HT 2005 142).md

 <p>In Java, the bark yields a yellow-brown dye that is used in batik.
 The bark is also reportedly used to treat dysentery and relieve sprains and muscle aches.</p>

-<p>This Heritage Tree measured 4.8 m in girth when endorsed as a Heritage Tree in 2019.
-It is estimated to have stood here for more than 70 years.</p>
+<p>This Heritage Tree measured 5.6 m in girth when endorsed as a Heritage Tree in 2005.</p>

 <p>For more information on this species, please refer to NParks' Flora &amp; Fauna Web profile <a href="https://www.nparks.gov.sg/florafaunaweb/flora/3/0/3056">here</a>.</p>